uwcart/mapstudy/README.md

 		"name": layer name

 The name of the data layer; a string.
-Required.
 If `overlay` is included in the `interactions`, this name will appear in the layers control on the map.

 #### map.dataLayers[i].source

 		"source": -layer data URL- -"postgis:"+table name-

 A URL string pointing to a TopoJSON or GeoJSON file containing the data to be mapped, or the string "postgis:" followed by the name of a PostGIS table from which to retrieve the data (with no space after the colon).
 In the latter case, PostgreSQL database connection parameters must be added to the *database.php* config file.

 The data should include feature geometries with *unprojected* WGS-84 coordinates.
 Feature geometries must be polygons unless creating a proportional symbol or isarithmic layer, and must be points if creating an isarithmic layer.
 The data must include at least one numerical attribute in each feature's `properties` object.
 Including feature names and IDs in the `properties` is encouraged, as these will generally be useful to show in pop-ups if the `retrieve` interaction is included.